 - Further exaggerated on the sides of the backbox, which shows the two states jiggling away from each other.

-- Cap: The counter for miles accumulated tops out at 99 miles.
-Additional shots to the ramp score an "End of the Road Bonus" for 200K.
+- Cap: The counter for miles accumulated tops out at 99 miles (the playfield inserts themselves being unable to accurately show any miles past 75).
+Additional shots to the center ramp score an "End of the Road Bonus" for 200K.

 - Earthquakes Cause Fissures: Shown on the backglass.